Shades of white: Bone white

 Bone white is a yellowish-gray shade of white which represents the color of natural, unbleached bones.

 Cornsilk

 Cornsilk is a color that is a representation of the color of cornsilk.

 The first recorded use of cornsilk as a color name in English was in 1927.

 In 1987, cornsilk was included as one of the X11 colors.

 Old lace

 Old lace is a web color that is a very pale yellowish orange that resembles the color of an old lace tablecloth.

 It is one of the original X11 colors.

 Old lace is used as a color of a certain kind of Caucasian skin type in art.

 Cream

 Cream is a color that is a representation of the color of the cream produced from the milk of cattle.

 The first recorded use of cream as a color name in English was in 1590.

 In 1987, cream was included as one of the X11 colors.

+White Chocolate

+White Chocolate is a color that is a representation of the color of white chocolate made of cocoa butter, sugar and milk.